amazingak1/amazingak1/README.md

 ### Hey, I’m Arpit 👋
 **AI/ML enthusiast** • Pythonic Coder • Vibe Engineer ☕
+🔧 I’m a tech enthusiast who loves building AI projects, automating workflows with Docker, and mastering cloud-native development.
+Always experimenting, breaking stuff, and pushing the limits of code.

 ---

 🧠 Currently learning:
-&nbsp;&nbsp;→ Machine Learning, Deep Learning, and how not to overfit my life.
+&nbsp;&nbsp;→ 🚀 Machine Learning, Deep Learning, and figuring out how to do less but get more done.
+Lazy coder with a knack for smart shortcuts and good vibes only.
+Tinkering with deep learning models and open source

 🔧 Tech I vibe with:
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)